10 Gardening Podcasts For Avid Gardeners

 3. Garden Clinic

 From advice on learning how to grow tomatoes to harvesting seaweed for the garden; Garden Clinic is bursting with creative and expert tips for the home gardener.
-Hosted by one of Australia’s most loved gardening experts Graham Ross along with landscape architect and horticulturist Linda Ross and Sandra Ross, the Garden Clinic podcast ‘Digs Deeper’ is a wealth of information providing down-to-earth practical tips, insightful conversations, and an encouraging tone for gardeners to get out in the garden and start planting.
-The free podcast can be accessed via the website or on Apple iTunes.
+Hosted by one of Australia’s most-loved experts on gardening – Graham Ross – and landscape architect and horticulturist – Linda Ross and Sandra Ross – the Garden Clinic podcast titled “Digs Deeper” offers a wealth of information and down-to-earth/practical tips, insightful conversations, and an encouraging tone for gardeners to get out in the garden and start planting.
+The free podcast can be accessed via their website or through Apple iTunes.

 4. Real World Gardener

 The Real World Gardener podcast covers the ABC’s of gardening including garden design, how to choose the best plants for your garden, and all you need to know to grow vegetables.
 This Sydney-based station covers all kinds of gardening advice including how and where to pot plants, insights into local wildlife, fact-sheets about edible plants and how to grow them, as well as the origins of popular plant species.
 Regular segments include ‘Design Elements’, ‘Plant of the Week’, and ‘Vegetable Heroes’.
 Think of this podcast as an encyclopedia of horticulture that is readily accessible on your device.
 Access this podcast here or through the Apple iTunes store.